 Actually, there are a few apps for that, but TrueCoach is the personal training app that’s gotten a lot of buzz since it was first started in 2015.

-Now, just a few years later, over tens of thousands of coaches and several hundred thousand of their clients across more than 80 countries use it for their personal training endeavors.
+Now, over tens of thousands of coaches and personal trainers and several hundred thousand of their clients across more than 80 countries use it.
 With gyms staying closed for months on end during the pandemic in 2020, it became more popular than ever.

-The question is, is TrueCoach the best personal trainer app?
+But the question we want to ask is, ‘is TrueCoach the best personal trainer app?’

-Note: If at the end of reading our review you do decide Truecoach is something you would like to try, we are offering a FREE 14-day trial AND 10% off if you decide to start a Truecoach subscription.
-Link at the bottom of this article.
+Note: If at the end of reading our review you do decide Truecoach is something you would like to try, we are offering a FREE 14-day trial and 10% off if you decide to start a Truecoach subscription.
+Link will be at the bottom of this article.

 Table of Contents

 - So What is TrueCoach?

 So What is TrueCoach?

 In short, it’s an iOS and Android app that allows personal trainers to provide custom, individualized workout plans for their clients.